 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in pressure cooker lawsuits.
 We are handling individual litigation nationwide and currently accepting new burn injury cases in all 50 states.

-Free Confidential Case Evaluation: Again, if you were injured by a Power Pressure Cooker XL or other similar appliance, whether or not the device has been recalled, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Confidential Case Evaluation: Again, if you were injured by a pressure cooker, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a lawsuit and we can help.